I wrote this post to show you how to create a WordPress blog simply and quickly.

 For you to know how to create a blog using WordPress as a CMS, you will need to follow some steps.
 The installation, in general, does not take long and a few minutes will be enough for you to put your blog on the air.

 However, there are some other steps we need to explore before explaining how to create a blog.
-In summary, the 7 steps to create a blog on WordPress are:
+In summary, the 7 steps to creating a blog on WordPress are:

-Follow the step-by-step below, follow the images and good installation.
+- Follow the step-by-step below, follow the images, and have a good installation.
 Come on!

 1 – Choose a domain